MahakSoni01/Amazon-WebPage-Clone/README.md

 * **HTML** – Structure of the webpage
 * **CSS** – Styling and layout design
-* **JavaScript** – Adding interactivity

 ---

 ## 🎯 Purpose of the Project

-This project was created to improve and practice:
+This project was built to practice:

-* Front-end development skills
+* HTML page structure
-* Page layout and styling using CSS
+* CSS styling and layout
-* DOM manipulation using JavaScript
-* Building real-world website UI clones
+* Creating real-world website UI clones
+* Improving front-end development skills

 ---